-When the US was drawn into WWII at Pearl Harbor, there was some response by the US but nothing decisive.
-Nothing militarily significant.
-The Doolittle raid as much as it is famous and it did what it was designed to do, was not a military mission.
+When the US was drawn into WWII at Pearl Harbor, there was some immediate response by the US but nothing decisive; nothing militarily significant.
+The Doolittle raid, as much as it is famous and it did what it was designed to do, was not a militarily relevant mission.
 It was done to help public morale and to show the Japanese were still kicking.

-The battle of Coral Sea, the first true Navy battle in the Pacific between the US and Japan, [far from the first in the pacific] was a draw.
+The battle of Coral Sea was the first true Navy battle in the Pacific between the US and Japan, [far from the first in the pacific] and was a draw.
 We lost the USS Lexington (CV-2), one of our oldest but few front line aircraft carriers.
-Also, the USS Yorktown was severely damaged and thought by the Japanese to be sunk.
+Also, the USS Yorktown was severely damaged and thought by the Japanese, to be sunk.

 In a success of code breaking and intelligence that was only learning how to operate at the time, we had discovered the plan the Japanese had to attack Midway Island.
 We had broken the Japanese Imperial Code but that didn’t mean we could read all the transmissions.
 At that time, we could decode about one word in eight.
 And this was the diplomatic code, not the military code.
 So unless officials were discussing military action, we could not read the code to know military planning.

-Ironically, the most trusted and aggressive carrier commander the US had, was ill at the time of Midway, Admiral Halsey.
+Ironically, the most trusted and aggressive carrier commander the US had was ill at the time of Midway; Admiral Halsey.
 His replacement he chose had never commanded a carrier.
-Admiral Spruance was to take the Hornet and Enterprise to sea to hope to attack the Japanese carriers coming to Midway.
+Admiral Spruance was to take the Hornet and Enterprise to sea to attack the Japanese carriers coming to Midway.
 Admiral Fletcher would bring the very damaged Yorktown a couple days later.

 We knew approximately when and kinda where the Japanese would come.
 That was it.
-From the moment the fleet left Japanese ports, they were on radio silence.
+From the moment the Japanese fleet left home ports, they were on radio silence.

 The Japanese hoped to attack the Aleutian Islands in Alaska as a diversion, which they did, while conducting a campaign in the south pacific, so the 4 carrier, 100 ship task force headed to Midway in hopes of capturing it, would not be seen and our defenses would be spread.

 As a result, they had not planned on us waiting for them.
-We were, with what we had.
-All we had.
+We were, with what we had; all we had.
 This was an all or nothing gambit for us.
 We sent out spotter planes from Midway and from the carriers.
-They combed the ocean looking for the fleet they hoped were there but feared.
+They combed the ocean looking for the Japanese attack fleet they hoped were there, but feared.

 The American torpedo planes came in first, but not all together, staggered as they arrived.
 Not one plane survived.
 Not one torpedo hit.
 We lost 100% of our Pacific Torpedo plane fleet in a matter of minutes and nearly all the crew.

 It also alerted the Japanese fleet that the US fleet had found them.
 They had not yet found us.
 They also didn’t think there were three US carriers.
 They assumed the Yorktown was sunk.
 Even if not, it could not have been repaired that fast.
 It wasn’t, it was bandaged and running on half its steam boilers and with the repair crew on-board, still working.

 The next to attack the Japanese fleet was the dive bombers, one flight, not all of them.
 The first wave didn’t score any damaging hits.
 But it pulled the Japanese fighter planes away and out of cover so the next wave of bombers went in without being attacked.
-It was said to be like a practice run, no air cover.
+It was said to be like a practice run.
 In 5 minutes, three of the four Japanese carriers were mortally struck.
 Within 30 minutes.
 All three were under water.

 Shortly after this, the Japanese found the Yorktown.
 They attacked her and disabled her.
 She was no longer under power and on fire.
-The Japanese felt it was one of two carriers the Americans had.
+The Japanese felt it was one of two carriers the Americans had; the Enterprise or Hornet.
 So they felt that with one carrier left, and one American carrier left in the Pacific, they needed to press the attack on the one remaining US carrier.